Scott Sabourin: Playing career

 As a free agent at the conclusion of his contract with the Senators, Sabourin returned to the AHL in securing a one-year deal with the Toronto Marlies on October 16, 2020.
 Leading into the pandemic-delayed 2020–21 season, Sabourin was later signed to a one-year, two-way contract with the Marlies' NHL affiliate, the Toronto Maple Leafs, on February 6, 2021.
-He made one appearance with the Maple Leafs, appearing on the fourth line in a 3-2 overtime defeat to the Calgary Flames on April 13, 2021.
+He made one appearance with the Maple Leafs, appearing on the fourth line in a 3–2 overtime defeat to the Calgary Flames on April 13, 2021.

 As a free agent from the Maple Leafs, Sabourin returned to former club the Ottawa Senators, in agreeing to a one-year, two-way contract on August 17, 2021.
 He spent the majority of the year with Ottawa's AHL affiliate, the Belleville Senators but managed to get into seven games with Ottawa registering two points.
 He re-signed with Ottawa to another one-year two-way deal on July 13, 2022.
+Sabourin played the entire 2022–23 season with Belleville, scoring a career high 16 goals and 33 points.

+On July 1, 2023, Sabourin was signed as a free agent with the San Jose Sharks on a two-year, two-way contract.
+Sabourin attended the Sharks 2023 training camp, but did not make the team.
+He was placed on waivers and after going unclaimed, was assigned to the Sharks AHL affiliate, the San Jose Barracuda.
+He was recalled by the Sharks on January 8, 2024, and made his Sharks debut on January 9 versus the Toronto Maple Leafs.
+He was returned to the Barracuda on January 23 after appearing in three NHL games.
+After going unclaimed on waivers, he was assigned to the Barracuda for the 2024–25 season.